Builth Wells youngster who battled cancer and raises awareness and funds, wins Mayor’s award

-Amazing Builth Wells youngster who battled cancer and now raises awareness and funds, wins Mayor’s award
+Mayor’s award for brave Builth Wells youngster who battled cancer and became TV star

 Kathryn Pope, 10, received the first of two awards for under 18 year-olds from Builth Wells Mayor Councillor Mark Hammond at Builth Wells Primary School on Monday.